devJSQ/drive-through-management-project/README.md

 - [ ] The code should run successfully.
 - [ ] All requirements must be implemented.
-- [ ] Test case must run successfully.
+- [ ] Test cases must run successfully.